-Basha received her BFA in Jewelry & Metalsmithing from the University of Wisconsin - Milwaukee.
-She is a founder and former resident artist of Yours Truly Community Studio, located in the Riverwest neighborhood of Milwaukee.
+Basha is a founder and former resident artist of Yours Truly Community Studio, located in the Riverwest neighborhood of Milwaukee.

 A featured interview with designer and editor Madeline Stocking, for the publication Duomo no.5, 2017.